Ready for a fresh start

 Defining and owning “Self-Care” and “Authenticity”

-Social media culture transformed some good, meaningful words into hashtags, and they get old and overused fast.
+Social media culture and the transformed some decent, meaningful words into hashtags, then in to sellable things, and they get old and overused fast.
 One of those is “self-care”, which has taken a spiritual materialized spin, another is “authentic”, now the goal of a million influencers-to-be.
 Ironically, some of the most well-known social media marketers who first talked about “being authentic” (Jasmine Star, for one) now say that “authentic” is a word you should never use to try to describe yourself – simply because it is overuse it has lost meaning.

 Despite their trendiness, this TRULY is the time to be TRUE to yourself and tend to your “self” and be you.
 This isn’t a tending to your body, or to your healing, or to your goals or plans or dreams, although these may be a part of it.
 But to the SELF part of yourself.